taulantracaj-gif/python-app/docu/01-Devops/09- CD - Distributed builds GH SelfHosted Runners.md

 7. Run using self hosted
    1. Go to the action and un runs-on put the  label self-hosted
    2. it will be running on any runenr which has self-hosted label
+8. WHEN Running there is an error  Error: Docker buildx is required.
+See https://github.com/docker/setup-buildx-action to set up buildx.
+      1. keep using ubuntu for building and pushing
+      2. for deploy use the self hosted